maclillis/web-portfolio/README.md

 Built in pure HTML5, CSS3 and Javascript with a Mobile first-philosphy.
 To infinity and beyond.

 ## Disclaimer ##
 Feel free to take anything you want from this repo.
-I beleive in total freedom in sharing of code and creative ideas.
+I believe in total freedom in sharing of code and creative ideas.
 Credit is appriciated but not necessary.

 ## History ##